A Word from Jim ...

 Tuition should be Easy To Follow

-Although it almost goes without saying, any lesson for whatever subject needs to flow in a logical way and be simple to take in.
+Although it almost goes without saying, any tutorials acoustic for whatever subject needs to flow in a logical way and be simple to take in.

 This must be the first step, presenting the basic things that can be put into practice straight away.
 When all said and done, a thorough understanding of the first concepts will bring huge advantages later on in the instruction.

-Inevitably, this means a progress that is often perceived as too slow in today's fast moving world.
-During the 60s, blues guitar master Stephan Grossman and others, created a method of guitar tablature that represented the frets and strings of the guitar neck.
+Inevitably, this means a progress that is often perceived as too slow in today's fast-moving world.
+During the 30s, blues guitar master Stephan Grossman and others created a method of guitar tablature that represented the frets and strings of the guitar neck.

 This abbreviated 'musical' notation was quickly assimilated and is an effective tool for learning blues guitar, for example.